voicegain/platform/SaaS Services List.md

-# List of Voicegain SaaS Services or Edge/On-Prem Subscription Products
+# Voicegain Software SKU List - Can be delivered as a SaaS Service or Edge/On-Prem Subscription Product
 Effective: June 20th, 2019

 Last Updated: June 18th, 2021